 The systematic uncertainties of $\Delta m_s$ are from various sources.
 The dependence of $\Delta m_s$ on $p(\pi^0)$, on $\cos\theta(\pi^0)$, on the azimuthal angle of $\pi^0$ meson, $\phi(\pi^0)$, and on $M(D_s^+)$ is studied in turn by collecting fit results for $\Delta m_s$ in subsets of data with roughly equal statistics for each parameter.
 Also, $\Delta m_s$ is measured in four non-overlapping regions of the $D_s^+\to K^+ K^- \pi^+$ Dalitz-plot.
 Furthermore, $\Delta m_s$ is measured in four disjoint subsets of data-taking periods.
-For the data fit in each subset, the value of $\delta_{\Delta m_s}$ is determined separately from signal MC events with the same event selection criteria as for that subset.
-We adopt a method similar to the PDG scale factor~\cite{pdg,DSTpDpbabar2017} to determine our systematic dependence on a certain observable with variations larger than those expected from pure statistical fluctuations.
-For each of the dependence studies, the fit results of $\Delta m_s$ from different subsets are fitted to a flat line to check the compatibility of being constant, as summarized in ~\cite{suppl}.
-If we find the fitted $\chi^2/(N-1)\leq 1$, where $N$ is the number of subsets, no systematic uncertainty is assigned in this case.
-Otherwise, an uncertainty of $\sigma_{\rm syst} = \sigma_{\rm stat}\sqrt{\chi^2/(N-1) -1}$ is assigned for the related variable.
-A systematic uncertainty of 25.5~\kevcc\ is therefore assigned for the $M(D_s^+)$ dependence, where $\chi^2/(N-1)=6.7/5$ as the only case with $\chi^2/(N-1)>1$.
-No systematic uncertainties are assigned for other cases.
+We adopt a method similar to the PDG scale factor~\cite{pdg,DSTpDpbabar2017} to determine our systematic dependence on a certain observable with variations larger than those expected from pure statistical fluctuations, as summarized in the Supplementary material.
+A systematic uncertainty of 25.5~\kevcc\ is therefore assigned for the $M(D_s^+)$ dependence.

 In the nominal fit to data, nine signal shape parameters $\delta_{\Delta m_s}$, $\sigma_{1,2}$, $\sigma_3^{\rm L,R}$, $f_{1,2}$, $\alpha$ and $n$ are fixed to the values obtained from the fit to signal MC events.